A Careful Approach To Protecting Children’s And Parents’ Rights

 In Kentucky, most cases involving alleged child abuse are called DNA actions, which stands for Dependency, Neglect or Abuse.
 Allegations of child abuse or neglect are extremely serious.
 They can result in the removal of your child from your home, cessation of your parental rights and criminal charges.

-If you face charges relating to child abuse or neglect, or if you are contemplating filing charges against someone else, contact Hoffman Walker & Smith immediately to schedule a consultation.
+If you face charges relating to child abuse or neglect, or if you are contemplating filing charges against someone else, contact Hoffman Walker & Knauf immediately to schedule a consultation.

 How Allegations Of Abuse Or Neglect Are Handled